University of Ottawa Retirement Pension Plan

 Defined-benefit (DB) plan

-The University of Ottawa Pension Plan (UOPP) is a defined-benefit pension plan which means that, at retirement, you will receive monthly payments (a pension) predetermined by a formula based on your average salary of your best 60 months of earnings, and your number of years of credited service in the Plan.
+The University of Ottawa Pension Plan (UOPP) is a defined-benefit pension plan which means that, at retirement, you will receive monthly payments (a pension) predetermined by a formula based on the average salary for your best 60 months of earnings, and your number of years of credited service in the Plan.

 It is subsequently annually adjusted to reflect the cost of living.
 There is a guaranteed minimum benefit pension, a maximum pension and a survivor benefit if the member dies before or after retirement.

-The normal retirement age is 65 (referce "Pension Benefits" section below), but early retirement and deferred retirement options are available.
+The normal retirement age is 65 (reference "Pension Benefits" section below), but early retirement and deferred retirement options are available.

 Eligibility and membership

-Important Note - If eligible to to participate to the Pension Plan The Human Resources (HR) Pension Sector will send an email to the employee’s uottawa.ca email address, within the first month of becoming eligible, with the required documents to complete and return.
-For any questions, please contact firstname.lastname@example.org.
-Additionally, please note that group insured benefits are handled separately from pension plan.
+Important Note - If eligible to participate to the Pension Plan The Human Resources (HR) Pension Sector will send an email to the employee’s uottawa.ca email address, within the first month of becoming eligible, with the required documents to complete and return.
+For any questions, please contact email@example.com.
+Please note that the group insurance is handled separately from the pension plan.
+For questions concerning your group insurance benefits please contact firstname.lastname@example.org.

-New employees in a regular position and 30 years old or more become a member (must join the plan) as of the effective date of employment.
+- New employees in a regular position and 30 years old or more as of the effective date of employment.

-New regular employees under the age of 30 (mandatory deferred enrolment)
+New regular employees under the age of 30 (option to defer mandatory enrolment)

 - as of the effective date of employment, or